MarlonMueller/stable-baselines3-contrib/README.md

 ```
 tensorboard --logdir tensorboard
 ```
-Uncomment respective parts in main.py to deploy trained models or to automatically generate averaged plots.
+Uncomment respective parts in main.py to deploy trained models or to automatically generate averaged plots.<br>
 The plots are saved to ./plots.
 For futher insights we refer to main.py.

+Tags logged during training
 | tag        | Description      |
 | ------------- |-------------|
 | episode_reward     | Cumulated reward |